MatterMiners/cobald/docs/source/daemon/config.rst

 Configuration of the :py:mod:`cobald.daemon` is performed at startup via one of two methods: a YAML file or Python code.
-While the former is more structured and easier to verify, the later allows for greater freedom.
+While the former is more structured and easier to verify, the latter allows for greater freedom.

 The configuration file is the only positional argument when launching the :py:mod:`cobald.daemon`.
 The file extension determines the type of configuration interface to use -